Gramigna with sausage.

 Bologna and the Emilia-Romagna region in general are famous for the food.
 The most known and loved pasta dishes from Bologna are, of course, tagliatelle (as opposed to spaghetti) bolognese and lasagne bolognese, both made with fresh egg pasta and everybody’s favourite meat sauce bolognese, versions of which are cooked all over the world.
 I say versions because they often include ingredients not found in traditional Bolognese, despite being labelled as such.

 But I digress!
-Bolognese sauce is a topic I will come back to at a later date!
+Bolognese sauce is a topic I have written about in another post!
 However, tagliatelle and lasagne bolognese are not the only typical pasta dishes from this region and city.
 Far from it!

 Only 3 main ingredients!

 Despite not being as well-known as other classic pasta dishes from Bologna, gramigna with sausage is a common and popular menu item in Bologna’s homes, restaurants and trattorias.
 The simplest and most traditional version of this sauce only has three ingredients: sausage, tomatoes, and wine.
 Having recently made it for the first time, I can safely say that it is absolutely delicious despite its simplicity.
 In fact, it’s hard to think of another pasta dish which is not only so simple but at the same time hearty and filling, whilst being so easy to make.
 The use of sausage instead of ground beef certainly adds depth of flavour.
 I’m sure that once you’ve tried it, it will be a regular addition to your family menu repertoire!